-ExxonMobil FEP reported planned maintenance events that required the use of elevated flares in March going into April.
-October and December.
-There was an unplanned unit shutdown in August, and the flare gas was contained within the ground flare.
-In addition, ExxonMobil FEP uses the elevated flare if they are not able to access the ground flare at Shell FNGL or if the composition of the gas is not appropriate for use of the ground flare.
+ExxonMobil FEP reported an unplanned unit shutdown in July and a multiple equipment shutdown in December.
+ExxonMobil FEP uses the elevated flare if they are not able to access the ground flare at Shell FNGL or if the composition of the gas is not appropriate for use of the ground flare.
 These events are explained in further detail in Table 4.1 and Table 4.2.